bitdotgames/BHL/README.md

 ## Tests

 For now there is no any documentation for bhl except presentation slides.
-However, there are many [unit tests] (tests.cs) which cover all bhl features.
+However, there are many [unit tests] (test.cs) which cover all bhl features.

 You can run unit tests by executing the following command: